Perry Nuclear Generating Station

 The Perry Nuclear Power Plant is located on a 1100 acre site on Lake Erie, 40 mi northeast of Cleveland in North Perry, Ohio, US.
-The nuclear power plant is owned and operated by Energy Harbor (Formerly FirstEnergy Solutions).
+The nuclear power plant is owned and operated by Vistra Corporation.

 The reactor is a General Electric BWR-6 boiling water reactor design, with a Mark III containment design.
 The original core power level of 3,579 megawatts thermal was increased to 3,758 megawatts thermal in 2000, making Perry one of the largest BWRs in the United States.

 Perry was expected to close in 2021 as it is no longer profitable to run when competing against natural gas plants.
 To avert this, Ohio House Bill 6 was signed into law in July 2019 which added a fee to residents' utility bills that funded subsidies of $150 million per year to Perry and the Davis–Besse nuclear plant to keep both plants operational.
 However, the bill was alleged to be part of the Ohio nuclear bribery scandal revealed by the United States Department of Justice (DOJ) in July 2020.